 These individual units allow the user to configure for either multipoint access point or client operation.
 There is a MAC address lock feature that can be enabled through the user interface but is not enabled by default.
-The NW7[E] includes a 19dBi 17° internal antenna.
+The NW7[E]/M includes a 16dBi 30° internal antenna and there is an optional 8dBi 70° internal antenna.
 See the ComNet website for the latest information regarding antenna support.
 Preconfigured NWK kits do not support point-to-multipoint topologies.